Apple iPod vs Sony Walkman

 - Member exclusive

-Best MP3 player for battery life: No MP3 player we've tested can beat this device when it comes to battery life.
-In fact, we squeezed almost 70 hours of playback from it - almost double that of one of its main competitors.
-Log in to see which MP3 player we're talking about.
+Following Sony's continued desire to push hi-res audio to the masses, the NWZ-A15 was its first foray into packaging it up in a reasonably priced Walkman.
+Launched in 2014 and since succeeded by the NWZ-A25HN, the MP3 player follows the simple long, slim design that has become the standard for this Sony series.
+Walkman has been dominated by Apple for more than a decade, but can the NWZ-A15 channel the spirit of the iconic Walkman brand?

-The Apple iPod Range
+The Apple iPod range

 It doesn't look like Apple has plans to develop any more MP3 players, but you can still buy the iPod Touch, iPod Nano and iPod Shuffle on the company's website.
 Our audio experts have tested all of them in our lab.

 The most expensive Apple MP3 player is the iPod Touch, which you can get with either 16GB, 32GB, 64GB or 128GB of storage.
-It has a 4-inch display and access to Apple's app store.
+It has a 4-inch display, an 8Mp camera and access to the Apple app store.
+It also features Bluetooth connectivity, which means you can pair the device with a set of wireless headphones.
 A top-of-the-range iPod Touch will cost you around £379 - even more than many well-known smartphones.

 The iPod Nano and iPod Shuffle are more portable than the Touch.
-The iPod Nano features a 2.5-inch display and comes with 16GB of storage - enough for thousands of songs.
-It will set you back around £150.
-Apple's iPod Shuffle, the smallest option, doesn't have a screen (so you can't manually select tracks), but it's so small it can clip onto your clothing.
+The iPod Nano features a 2.5-inch touchscreen display and comes with 16GB of storage - enough for thousands of songs.
+It weighs in at around 31g, which means it will easily tuck into your pocket.
+The iPod Nano will set you back around £150.

+- Cons: No display, takes a while to get used to, 2GB of storage

+- Buy if: you're looking for a small and lightweight MP3 player to take running.

-For more on Apple's iPod range, head over to our guide on how to buy the best Apple iPod.
+For more on Apple's iPod range, head over to our guide to how to buy the best Apple iPod.
 There, you'll find more tips on deciding which model to buy.

 If you're having trouble with your existing iPod, our iPod problems solved page can help.